billypom/200-lounge.com/public/rules/en.md

 13. Teams missing a player for more than 6 races will receive an MMR loss proportional to the number of races the missing player is absent from.
 For instance, if a player is missing for 10 races, the team will receive 2/12 loss.
 The missing player will still lose MMR and will receive an additional *-100 MMR* + *strike* penalty.

+14. If a player drops after the 1st race, their teammates can choose whether or not to find a sub for the dropped player

-14. If any players happen to be intentionally throwing, teaming, or lap-trolling and there is convincing proof, staff has the right to bestow a *-100 MMR* penalty and a *strike* on the individual in question.
+15. If any players happen to be intentionally throwing, teaming, or lap-trolling and there is convincing proof, staff has the right to bestow a *-100 MMR* penalty and a *strike* on the individual in question.

-15. Hosts that start the room with less than 12 players, close the room for no reason, or otherwise cause unnecessary disruptions will receive *-50 MMR* and a *strike*, and may be prohibited from hosting in the future.
+16. Hosts that start the room with less than 12 players, close the room for no reason, or otherwise cause unnecessary disruptions will receive *-50 MMR* and a *strike*, and may be prohibited from hosting in the future.
 In a mogi, hosts must take a 30-second clip to prove that it was unintentional (streaming archive is also allowed).
 Typing !hostban in any channel will show the list of host-banned players.

-16. 12 full races must be completed.
+17. 12 full races must be completed.
 If 12 races are not completed, the event will not count.

-17. If there is no host for a mogi 20 minutes after the poll ends, the entire lineup will receive *-50 MMR* and a *strike*.
+18. If there is no host for a mogi 20 minutes after the poll ends, the entire lineup will receive *-50 MMR* and a *strike*.

-18. Hosts must wait 2 minutes after posting their friend code before opening the room to accept friend requests.
+19. Hosts must wait 2 minutes after posting their friend code before opening the room to accept friend requests.
 Other players may request the room to be reopened, if the room was opened early.
 Refusal will incur *1 strike* to the host.

-19. If a player is unable to sub when needed or does not respond within 5 minutes, they will receive a *-50 MMR* penalty and a *strike*.
+20. If a player is unable to sub when needed or does not respond within 5 minutes, they will receive a *-50 MMR* penalty and a *strike*.

-20. Players who ignore the order of sub priority will receive *-50 MMR* and a *strike*.
+21. Players who ignore the order of sub priority will receive *-50 MMR* and a *strike*.

-21. After 8 races have passed in the current mogi, users not currently playing are allowed to start a new mogi by typing **`/esn`** (esn = end start new).
+22. After 8 races have passed in the current mogi, users not currently playing are allowed to start a new mogi by typing **`/esn`** (esn = end start new).

-22. Players must use their Lounge Nickname (or a shortened version if more than 10 characters) in FFA format events.
+23. Players must use their Lounge Nickname (or a shortened version if more than 10 characters) in FFA format events.
 Refusal after the first 2 races will result in *-50 MMR*.

 ### DISCONNECTIONS {#disconnections}